gcarbo01/process-diagram/README.md

 ## Sub-processes
 Subprocesses are needed for breaking large processes into several manageable pieces.<br>
-Each Subprocess must be detailed in a separated diagram. <br>
+Each Subprocess must be detailed in a separate diagram. <br>
 It must continue with the same flow inputs and outputs described in the higher-level flow process. <br>
 Also, the Actors must be the same as in the higher-level flow process. <br>
 <br>